 - Cernd in Baldur's Gate 2 is eventually revealed to have left his wife with child when he heeded the call of nature and became a druid (it's implied that he knew this, which was why he left her).
 He has a sidequest which involves retrieving said child from its abusive stepfather (who probably killed Cernd's wife)...
 And then leaving it to be raised by druids.
 If you keep Cernd in your party through Throne of Bhaal, his character epilogue reveals that his son grows up a bitter, bitter person since his father is always busy with being a druid.
 The son becomes an Evil Sorcerer who threatens large parts of Faerun, and Cernd tries to stop him: The two fight each other to the death.

 - Averted in Contrast where despite Vincenzo being Didi's biological father, she loves her stepfather Johnny more.

-- Drowtales features a matriarchal society that views men as of course the lesser gender, due in part because drow females are generally larger and stronger than their male counterparts.
+- Drowtales features a matriarchal society that views men as the lesser gender, due in part because drow females are generally larger and stronger than their male counterparts.
 Noble classes place heavy importance on producing strong female heirs and as such men are often bartered and traded between clans to mate with women of other clans to produce strong children.
 Depending on the couple and the circumstances it may either be this trope or Chosen Conception Partner.
 One clan in the setting forgoes this and is practicing methods and experiments to negate the need for a man and allow for Homosexual Reproduction.